yuzy1996/jellyfish-rhopalium/README.md

 All analyses in this study can be fully reproduced using the provided code and processed data.
 The analysis pipeline follows standard single-cell RNA-seq workflows, with detailed parameter settings documented in the R script.

 ## Citation
-If you use this data or code in your research, please cite our study:
 [Manuscript Title, Authors, Journal, Year]
 DOI: [Manuscript DOI]